 That’s where artificial intelligence in software quality assurance can be introduced.

 The regression test cases that are affected by the change in the structure are automatically regenerated and the interface structure is modelled, where possible.
 It is extremely useful to have knowledge regarding where faults are likely to occur while organizing testing, this can be fed into decisions regarding how much testing effort is consumed on each module.

 However, Artificial intelligence methods in software testing methods can be used to calculate which modules are likely to be specifically susceptible to faults.

 Use of Metaheuristic Algorithms

-While this blog covers the use of different AI techniques within the different phases of software testing, I was a little shocked that there was no material on one of the most important applications of AI techniques to software testing, the use of metaheuristic algorithms in test case generation.
+While this blog covers the role of AI (Artificial Intelligence) within the different phases of software testing, I was a little shocked that there was no material on one of the most important applications of artificial intelligence in software automation testing, the use of metaheuristic algorithms in test case generation.
 Despite the lack of material on using metaheuristic algorithms, it has the power to change software testing considerably.

 Another technique of creating GUI test cases fakes a beginner.
 An expert user of a system inclines to follow a more predictable and direct path through a GUI, whereas a beginner would follow a more random path.
 A beginner is then likely to search more probable states of the GUI than an expert.